nickvujasin/FirstRepository/ServerWARAppTemplate/README.txt

 --- Building and Running Tests ---
 5. To run just the unit tests: mvn test
-6. To run just the integration tests: mvn verify -Pskip.unit.tests
+6. To run just the integration and performance tests: mvn verify -Pskip.unit.tests
 7. To run everything: mvn verify

 There are 4 implementations of the DAO layer.
 The default is set to JDBC.
 In order to change which